andela-doni/headlines-nfa/README.md

 [![Code Climate](https://codeclimate.com/github/codeclimate/codeclimate/badges/gpa.svg)](https://codeclimate.com/github/codeclimate/codeclimate)

 # HEADLINES
 Headlines is a new app that displays published articles and sources from well-known and reliable sources.
-It fetches this data by consming an api called NewsApi that returns JSON metadata for published articles on a range of news sources and blogs.
+It fetches this data by consuming an api called NewsApi that returns JSON metadata for published articles on a range of news sources and blogs.
 This application is similar to a mordern RSS feed.

 ## Table of Contents
 1. Getting Started